Hari0701/coding-arts/README.md

-# ASCII Art Generator
+# Coding Arts

-Welcome to the ASCII Art Generator project!
-This project is designed to create stunning ASCII art from text, images, and more.
+Welcome to the Coding Arts project!
+This project is designed to create arts with code, and more.

 ## Installation

-To get started with the ASCII Art Generator, clone the repository and open the code in your browser.
+To get started with the Coding Arts, clone the repository and open the code in your browser.